ying-tang/help-documentation/_gettingstarted/Box-Panel.md

 **To download a Cloud Image:**

 1. Hover over the card associated with the image you would like to download.
 2. Click the card.
-This will open a modal window containing download links to the image and Checksum.
+This click opens a modal window containing download links to the image and Checksum.
 3. Click the **copy** button to the left of the Image URL.
 This will add the URL to your clipboard.
 4. This can also be done using OpenStack APIs.
 For instructions, click here: https://github.com/IBM-Blue-Box-Help/help-documentation/blob/gh-pages/_gettingstarted/Cloud_Images_Provided_by_IBM.md